 The programme is split into two parts:

-Part I, the first week, will be the general Frankfurt School Leadership Winter Academy, which is an open enrolment executive programme targeting development finance professionals worldwide.
-Executives from around the world can exchange their experience based on similar backgrounds (see www.fs.de/winter_academy).
+Part I, the first week, will be the general Frankfurt School Leadership Winter Academy, which is an open enrolment executive programme targeting sustainable finance professionals worldwide.
+Executives from around the world can exchange their experience based on similar backgrounds (click here for more information).

-Part II is the extension week for students of the Master of Leadership in Development Finance and other students and other interested participants.
+Part II is the extension week for students of the Master of Leadership in Sustainable Finance, as well as other students and other interested participants.
 In this week, lectures will only take place in the morning, while the afternoon is reserved for preparation of a final presentation/assignment.

-Peer review: After the two weeks on-site training, participants will write a paper and grade papers of their fellow participants in a peer review.
+Peer review: After the two weeks on-site, participants will write a paper and grade papers of their fellow participants in a peer review.
 Joining this peer review is mandatory in order to receive the 6 ECTS.

-Post-experience Master students, post-graduates and MBA students with relevant work experience (advanced level), professionals from the developing setting
+Post-experience Master students, post-graduates and MBA students with relevant work experience (advanced level), professionals from the sustainable finance industry.

 If you prefer to visit the shorter one-week Leadership Winter Academy, please click on the link below (no ECTS credits can be earned):